OpenBanking-Brasil/specs-seguranca/aspsp-user-guide.md

 Banks, typically large banks, will not be a single entity from a technology operations point of view.
 They may have different brands, security and IT infrastructure for different customer segments or they may have some IT infrastructure that supports multiple brands or customer segments.
 This means that the technical ecosystem needs to be flexible enough to support a wide variety of Banks Infrastructure Deployments whilst ensuring that the necessary services are discoverable both Third Parties customers that need to interact with it.

 A flexible model for advertising authentication/authorization services and the resources that are protected by the AuthN and AuthZ is supported by the Directory.

-[Image for Adding new Authorization Server]

-[CX/UX Team need to have input here]

 * **Customer Friendly Name** - This is will be displayed to customers by TPPs and should be recognisable by the Banks Customers Already.
 * **Customer Friendly Logo** - This will be displayed to customers by TPPs to aid brand recognition.